Synvani/synvani.github.io/_posts/2024-07-20-kickstarting-chirpy.md

 1. Within GitHub files browser, navigate to `.github` directory, then `workflows`, then `starter`.
 2. Inside `starter` directory you'll find `pages-deploy.yml`{: .filepath} – the missing workflow!
 3. Move or copy `pages-deploy.yml`{: .filepath} file one directory up, so it is within the `workflows` directory.
-   - Move file – refer to [GitHub Docs](github-docs-move-file) to learn how to move a file via GitHub's web interface.
+   - Move file – refer to [GitHub Docs][github-docs-move-file] to learn how to move a file via GitHub's web interface.
    - Copy file – can simply download `pages-deploy.yml`{: .filepath} to your local machine and then upload it to `starter` directory.
-4. Don't forget to write a valid commit according to [commitlint rules](commitlint-rules), for example: _fix: move pages-deploy.yml to workflows directory_
+4. Don't forget to write a valid commit according to [commitlint rules][commitlint-rules], for example: _fix: move pages-deploy.yml to workflows directory_
 5. You'll notice that our commit failed – that's because our website is missing critical files that need to be compiled by us.
-This is mentioned in [Chirpy's FAQ](chirpy-faq-upgrade), although it may not be super clear to non-Jekyll experts where exactly this part should be added or performed...
+This is mentioned in [Chirpy's FAQ][chirpy-faq-upgrade], although it may not be super clear to non-Jekyll experts where exactly this part should be added or performed...
    ![Workflows missing](4_build-n-deploy-failed.png){: .normal }

 ## Adding **npm** Install & Build Stuff